2015 LPI Year in Review

-Michigan State University--including the LPI, the MSUE Greening Michigan Institute (GMI) and faculty and students from the SPDC--and the MML continued partnering in 2014-2015 with MSHDA in provision of placemaking training, research, planning and policy assistance.
+Michigan State University--including the LPI, the MSU Extension Community, Food & Environment Institute (CFEI) and faculty and students from the SPDC--and the MML continued partnering in 2014-2015 with MSHDA in provision of placemaking training, research, planning and policy assistance.
 The activities of both organizations were covered in a $750K contract.
 This work builds on prior contracts from 2012 and 2013 that MSU and MML received from MSHDA for work on the MIplace Partnership Initiative.

 Activities for the last quarter of 2014 and 2015 included:

-- The LPI and GMI prepared Versions 5.0 and 6.0 of the six-module Placemaking Curriculum that can be presented from one to six hours per module.
+- The LPI and CFEI prepared Versions 5.0 and 6.0 of the six-module Placemaking Curriculum that can be presented from one to six hours per module.

 - The LPI developed a Placemaking Guidebook, which is based on the Placemaking Curriculum.
 It will be distributed in the first half of 2016.